Cooperative encoding for secrecy in interference channels: Security for the Gaussian Interference Channel

 where $N_{r}\sim\Nc(0,1)$ is the noise at each receiver $r=1,2,e$ and the average power constraints are $\frac{1}{n}\sum\limits_{t=1}^n (X_k(t))^2\leq P_k$ for $k=1,2$.
 The secrecy capacity region of the GIC-E is denoted as $\mathbb{C}^{\textrm{GIC-E}}$.

-The goal here is to specialize the results obtained in the previous section to the Gaussian scenario and illustrate the gains that can be leveraged from cooperative binning and channel prefixing, and time sharing.
+The goal here is to specialize the results obtained in the previous section to the Gaussian scenario and illustrate the gains that can be leveraged from the cooperative coding for randomized codebooks and for channel prefixing, and from time sharing.
+For this scenario, the Gaussian codebooks are used and the same regions will be achievable after taking into account the power constraint at the users.
 Towards this end, we will need the following definitions.
 Consider a probability mass function on the time sharing parameter denoted by $p(q)$.
 Let $\Ac(p(q))$ denote the set of all possible power allocations, i.e.,